 It’s the question that relationship therapists, psychologists, and songwriters all have on their minds.
 Love isn’t just one act, feeling, or state of mind.
 Love can be expressed or felt in many ways.
 It exists in friendships, partnerships, in families, and in marriages.
 Despite this one idea being at the center of stories, songs, crimes of passion, and political campaigns, it is hard to break down what love “is” and what makes a relationship a loving one.

-In this video, I’m going to share one of the leading theories on love: Sternberg’s Triangular Theory of Love.
-This theory attempts to explain what is present in love, how love can be defined, and how feelings of love may change or evolve over time.
+Sternberg's theory attempts to explain what is present in love, how love can be defined, and how feelings of love may change or evolve over time.
 Ultimately, we all feel love differently, but this theory helps to narrow down the ways in which we approach and identify our love for another person.